10 dead, 13 rescued as landslide hits Himachal Pradesh’s Kinnaur | Law-Order

 ''PM @narendramodi spoke to Himachal Pradesh CM @jairamthakurbjp regarding the situation in the wake of the landslide in Kinnaur.
 PM assured all possible support in the ongoing rescue operations,'' the Prime Minister's Office (PMO) said.

-Union Home Minister Shah also spoke to Thakur to take stock of the situation arising due to the landslide The home minister also directed the Indo Tibetan Border Police (ITBP) to provide all assistance to the Himachal Pradesh government in rescue and relief operations.
+Union Home Minister Shah also spoke to Thakur to take stock of the situation and directed the Indo-Tibetan Border Police (ITBP) to provide all assistance to the state government in rescue and relief operations.

-Thakur also told the assembly that an Army official called him and extended help.

-A helicopter is also being arranged for the rescue operation, the chief minister said.
+Thakur told the Assembly that a helicopter is also being arranged for the rescue operation.

-He said the landslide occurred when there was no rainfall in the area at that time.
+The chief minister said the landslide occurred when there was no rainfall.

+Earlier, officials said two cars were damaged and rescue teams are trying to pull them out from the debris with the help of a crane.

+Among the dead are a two-year-old girl and five women, a state official spokesperson said.

-The officials identified the injured as Himachal Road Transport Corporation (HRTC) bus driver Mahinder Pal of Bilaspur, bus conductor Gulab Singh of Mandi, Prashant, Varun Menon (both from Una), Rajender of Hamirpur, Daulat of Kinnaur, Shorang Project driver Charan Jeet Singh of Naleenakal in Punjab's Fatehgarh Sahib, Saveen Sharma of Nepal, Japti Devi (60) of Rampur in Shimla, Chander Gyan of Pooh in Kinnaur, Arun (33) of Rampur, Anil Kumar (19) and Kaizang Negi of Skibba in Moorang in Kinnaur.
+The injured were identified as bus driver Mahinder Pal, a resident of Bilaspur; conductor Gulab Singh of Mandi; Prashant, Varun Menon, Rajender of Hamirpur, Daulat of Kinnaur, Shorang Project driver Charan Jeet Singh of Naleenakal in Punjab's Fatehgarh Sahib, Saveen Sharma of Nepal, Japti Devi of Rampur in Shimla, Chander Gyan of Pooh in Kinnaur, Arun of Rampur, Anil Kumar and Kaizang Negi of Skibba at Moorang in Kinnaur.

-They have been shifted to Bhawanagar community health centre (CHC), the officials added.
+They have been shifted to a Bhawanagar community health centre (CHC) for treatment, officials added.

-They said the bodies have been sent for post-mortem Earlier in the day, Deputy Commissioner Sadiq told PTI that several vehicles, including the HRTC bus carrying over 40 passengers, were buried under the debris.

-Several people have been killed in landslides in the state this monsoon season.
+The state Disaster Management Authority has requisitioned the NDRF from Nurpur for the search and rescue operation, Mokhta said.

+District officials, search and rescue teams including members of local police, home guards, NDRF, ITBP and a medical team are at the incident site, he said.

-Earlier on July 25, nine people were killed and three others injured in multiple landslides near Batseri on Sangla-Chitkul road in Kinnaur district.
+Earlier on July 25, nine people were killed and three others injured in multiple landslides near Batseri in Kinnaur district.

-Similarly on July 27, at least eight people died, two were injured and two went missing in flash floods triggered by a cloudburst over the Tozing Nullah in Udaipur of Lahaul-Spiti district.
+Similarly on July 27, at least eight people died, two were injured and two went missing in flash floods triggered by a cloudburst in Lahaul-Spiti district.

-Jal Shakti Minister Mahender Singh Thakur had informed the state assembly on August 4 that a total of 218 people have died and 12 were missing in Himachal Pradesh this monsoon season.
+Jal Shakti Minister Mahender Singh Thakur had informed the state Assembly on August 4 that a total of 218 people died and 12 went missing in Himachal Pradesh this monsoon season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)